wso2/docs-mg/en/docs/faqs.md

 ##### When should I use WSO2 API Microgateway instead of WSO2 API Gateway?

--   When you need to run a Gateway in a lockdown environment or in an offline mode with zero connection to the API Management system.
+-   When you need to run a gateway in a lockdown environment or in an offline mode with no connection to the API Management system.

 -   When you need to run a specific subset of APIs in a controlled environment (e.g., in private jet gateway mode), when you are faced with unusual traffic patterns on an API and need to scale it.